Monument to Salavat Yulaev: History

 The monument is unique in that with a weight of 40 tons it has only three fulcrum points.
 The height of the monument reaches 9.8 meters, with a pedestal 14 m.

 The full-scale model of the monument made of gypsum was completed by 1963, was discussed by specialists in Moscow and officially adopted by the board of the Ministry of Culture of the USSR.
 Then Tavasiev brought her to Ufa, where she was installed in the lobby Bashkir State Opera and Ballet Theater.

 The sculptor finalized the monument, taking into account the comments of the residents of Ufa.
 The sculpture was cast for a month and a half at the Leningrad plant "Monument sculpture."
 To strengthen the sculpture, a steel frame was installed inside it, embedded in a reinforced concrete pedestal and passed through its resting legs, the hollow body of the horse and the figure of the rider.

 In 1970, for the monument to Salawat Yulayev, Soslanbek Dafaevich Tavasiev was awarded State Prize of the USSR.

 Composition

-The monument is a sculpture of Salawat Yulaev on a horse.
+The monument is a sculpture of Salawat Yulayev on a horse.
 In his right hand, Salavat holds a whip, and a saber is mounted on his left side.
 The monument is made of bronze cast iron.
 The pedestal is made of reinforced concrete, lined with granite slabs.
 The area around the monument is lined with colored plates and landscaped.
 The monument is fenced with openwork metal bars.